GazalGahlyan/Bash_Scripting_FirstCode/README.md

 d)  We can also use brace expansion to create a sequence of numbers or letters.

 e)  We can also add intervals to sequences with a third argument in our brace expansion.

+3. Parameter Expansion

+a)  It allows us to retrieve and modify stored values.
+The symbol for this is ${...}.

+4. Airthmetic Expansion

+a)